msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **global.alldevice update**
  - The only change is to make 'deviceID' mandatory (now optional) also for subdevices controlled by a hub (in global.alldevice/virtual).
 This is necessary to be able to use psudoDP.
 The id can be provided by 'tuya_cli wizard'.
- - The change is without consequences because the 'virtual' test is always done using  the presence of the CID, and in messages, we can use any of 'user_name | CID | ID' as an index for the device.
+ - This change is without consequences because the 'virtual' test is always done looking at the presence of the CID, and in command messages, we can use any of 'user_name | CID | ID' as an index for the device.

 **tools update**
-   migration
+* The use of OpenAPI could allow the automation of some tedious manual steps still required by the tools, such as identifying the DP of a new device.
+* It also opens up the possibility of new tools, such as, for example, the management of automations, which would allow users to edit all the parameters without problems.
+In fact, sometimes it is very difficult to set a defined trigger value (for example 70140) using the standard slider of the SmartLife APP user interface.

+_Interesting opportunities to evaluate._